 Okeelanta was founded in 1913 with the intention of converting Everglades into usable farmlands.
 After some initial struggle farming in wetlands, the original settlers were successful with a variety of crops, including sugarcane, corn, beans, and tomatoes, and the town grew.

-Unfortunately, Okeelanta’s 200 residents routinely battled floods and freezes, and the town’s population began to move away.
-The town was destroyed in 1928 by a hurricane.
+However, Okeelanta’s 200 residents routinely battled floods and freezes, and the town’s population began to move away.
+Okeelanta was ultimately destroyed in 1928 by a hurricane.
 City founder Thomas Will attempted to rebuild but failed to get financing and Okeelanta ultimately disappeared.

-Were these suggestions a little too tame for your taste?
+Were these abandoned places a little too tame for your taste?
 Then check out these four haunted house stories if you’re feeling brave.